What Is Agammaglobulinemia?

 Agammaglobulinemia (AGMX) is an inherited immune system disorder.
-Passed from parent to child, it is also known as Bruton’s agammaglobulinemia, congenital agammaglobulinemia, and X-linked agammaglobulinemia.
+Passed from parent to child, it’s also known as Bruton’s agammaglobulinemia, congenital agammaglobulinemia, and X-linked agammaglobulinemia.
 AGMX was one of the first immune system diseases identified.

 People with AGMX have trouble making antibodies.
 This makes it more difficult for them to fight infection.
 Antibodies play a major role in the immune system’s defense against disease.

-AGMX is passed from parent to child children.
+A parent passes AGMX to their child.
 A gene abnormality on the X chromosome interferes with the body’s ability to produce antibodies.
-The gene is known as Bruton’s Tyrosine Kinase (BTK).
-It was identified in 1993.
+The gene is known as Bruton’s tyrosine kinase (BTK).

 AGMX occurs far more often in men than in women.
-This is because the mutation that causes it is on the X-chromosome.
-Men only have one X-chromosome.
-Therefore, a single defective copy of the gene can cause the condition.
+This is because the mutation that causes the disorder is on the X chromosome.
+Men only have one X chromosome.
+A single defective copy of the gene can cause the condition.
 This is known as X-linked inheritance.

-Women have two X-chromosomes.
+Women have two X chromosomes.
 That makes it possible for them to be carriers of AGMX.
-In women, a normal copy of the gene can mask problems caused by the mutation.
+If a woman has one X chromosome without the gene abnormality, it can mask problems caused by the mutation in the other X chromosome.
 Both of a woman’s parents have to pass on an AGMX mutation for her to have AGMX.

-There have been families where AGMX did not follow an X-linked pattern.
-This may have been due to a new X-chromosome mutation.
+There have been families where AGMX didn’t follow a pattern based on the X chromosome.
+This may have been due to a new X chromosome mutation.
 The families may also have been too small to detect the pattern.

 The immune system uses antibodies to recognize and fight infections.
-Children are protected by their mother’s antibodies during the first six months of their life.
+A mother’s antibodies protect her child during the first six months of the child’s life.
 After six months, a child must produce their own antibodies.
-However, children with AGMX are unable to.
-This leaves them susceptible to disease
+Children with AGMX can’t produce their own antibodies.
+This leaves them open to disease.

-Symptoms of AGMX usually appear when children are between 6 and 9 months old.
-However, some children do not have symptoms until they are between 3 and 5 years old.
-Boys are generally affected at an earlier age.
+Symptoms of AGMX usually appear when children are between six and nine months old.
+Some children don’t have symptoms until they’re between three and five years old.
+Boys generally show symptoms at an earlier age.

 Symptoms of AGMX include: